Fein Meaning Slang: What It Really Means and How It’s Used

 • In street slang, “fein” can mean someone addicted to a substance — a shortened form of “fiend.”

-• In modern online slang, it’s used more lightly, meaning someone who’s crazy about or really into something.
+• In modern online slang, it’s used more lightly, meaning someone who’s about or really into something.

 Examples: